Herman Miller Aeron Review

 Adjustability

-The Aeron lets you adjust the backrest and lumbar support a lot.
-It has "PostureFit SL Lumbar Support", which consists of two pads that should conform to your body and support your lower back.
-You can't adjust the height of these pads --this is usually not an issue since they are quite tall — but you can adjust the level of support and firmness.
+Next, we looked at the adjustability of each chair and assessed how well each could accommodate a wide range of different body types and sitting positions.
+We compared how much you can adjust the chair's back, armrest, seat, and reclining resistance to achieve a recommended ergonomic position.
+The Aeron lacks some of the adjustability of other options, but it still scored decently.
+The backrest and lumbar support have a wide adjustment range, and the “PostureFit SL Lumbar Support” consists of two pads that conform to the body and support the lower back.
+You can't adjust the height of these pads — which is usually not an issue since they are quite tall — but you can adjust the level of support and firmness.

 Ease of Assembly

-We rated and compared the amount of effort it took to assemble each of these chairs for our fourth and final metric.
-This does not account for a large portion of the overall score, but we still deem this metric an important one.
+We rated and compared the effort it took to assemble each chair for our final metric.
 The Aeron is one of the easiest chairs to put together, earning it a top score.
-The Aeron arrives assembled and only took us 10 minutes to go from the box to sitting in it.
+It arrived almost fully assembled and only took us 10 minutes to go from the box to happily sitting.

 Value